 The first rule of RV firefighting is to save lives first and property second.
 Everyone should get to safety before any attempt to extinguish a fire is made.
 Only if the fire can be fought without endangering lives should firefighting aids be used!

-Having a quick-disconnect fitting on the water hookup can assist in unhooking the water to instantly fight a fire at the campsite.
+A quick disconnect fitting on the water hookup can assist in unhooking the water to fight a fire at the campsite instantly.
 If a nearby RV is burning and the RV cannot be moved, but one can safely stay close enough to keep it hosed down, it may be able to be saved.